FlintLabs/H5BP-Symfony2-Bundle/README.md

-**The H5BP v1 Bundle is a Symfony2/Assetic/Twig bundle implementation of the popular h5bp boiler plate code.**
+**The H5BP Bundle is a Symfony2/Assetic/Twig bundle implementation of the popular h5bp boiler plate code.**

-Looking for v2 of the html5boilderplate?
-Visit the v2 of this bundle: [https://github.com/FlintLabs/H5BP2Bundle](https://github.com/FlintLabs/H5BP2Bundle)

 Technologies at work

-* h5bp v1: Provides the boilerplate code HTML5/js and reset CSS
+* h5bp v1 and v2: Provides the boilerplate code HTML5/js and reset CSS
 * Assetic: Provides filters for coding, compiling with various css/js technologies (Less, Sass, CoffeeScript, etc)
 * Twig: Provides a easy to use template language, which you can leverage for 'extending' base code (like h5bp)
 * Symfony2: Easy framework for bundling technologies, managing dependencies and writing your application

 # Example
 The [h5bp](http://html5boilerplate.com/) project provides a standard boiler plate for web projects.
-The boiler plate code has been incorporated into the bundle `FlintLabs\Bundle\H5BP1Bundle`.
+The boiler plate code has been incorporated into the bundle `FlintLabs\Bundle\H5BPBundle`.

 ## Your twig template